yosh-401-advanced-javascript/seattle-javascript-401d31/lectures/frontend/class-31-react-redux/README.md

-# 401 JS -- class 31 react and reduc
+# 401 JS -- class 31 react and redux

 ## Learning Objectives
 * students will learn to use redux with react